kmar/lethe/docs/index.md

 they cannot be static and they're only valid inside a struct/class declaration

-they cannot be auto-initialized and unly up to 32-bit integers are supported (including bool)
+only up to 32-bit integers are supported (including bool)

 they cannot be initialized using initializer lists